Go to the Students section

 Over 100 networked PCs are available for use at Harcourt Hill and over 1,000 across the University.
 These computers offer many general programmes and a wide range of specialist applications.
 One computer room is available to students 24 hours a day, seven days a week.
 The campus has full WiFi coverage for students and fifty netbooks for classroom use.
 If any extra assistance is needed, the ICT Help Desk is open during semester times.

 Supporting all students studying at Harcourt Hill, the library has over 100,00 printed books and multimedia resources and more than 200 current printed journals, plus a large collection of online resources including over 250 electronic books and 2000 electronic journals.
-Specialist Subject Librarians provide help and training for students in finding information, using online resources, and research skills.
+Specialist Academic Liaison Librarians provide help and training for students in finding information, using online resources, and research skills.
 Students can also access the Wheatley Library, as well as the large multi-disciplinary library at Headington, which is housed in the brand new John Henry Brookes Building.

 The services of Brookes Union are integral to student life at university.
 The Union are now based in Union Square in the new John Henry Brookes Building, a specialised area that is purpose built for the needs of the Union, and that is available for all students to use.
 At Harcourt Hill, the Brookes Union café/bar, Westminster Square, is open daily and provides a social hub and space for evening entertainment.
 The Brookes Union run a Safety Bus service that runs to and from Harcourt Hill and offers students a lift home at night.